aLahat/piper/README.md

 piper allows for reviewing the comandsone by one (-b), printing the parsed comands (-v), viewing specific steps (-s). and most importatly running them (-r). piper can also translate a ppr script to a bash script by using -p (--printBash) to print out a bash script.

+piper allows to 'check' steps by using ##* in the title instead of ##.
+Checked steps will be ignore by default (unless using the -c --ignoreCheck options)